ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A BPI Subject is defined through the capability requirements of section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).
 Note that there are two types of BPI Subjects:
 * An external BPI Subject that only consumes BPI capabilities
-* An internal BPI Subject that manages the provisioning of BPI capabilities to external BPI Subjects, and the integration with other BPIs.
+* An internal BPI Subject that manages the provisioning of BPI capabilities to external BPI Subjects, and the integration with other BPIs

 This section describes the capabilities of a BPI Subject in the context of a BPI.
 Unless otherwise differentiated, this document refers to both external and internal BPI Subjects as a BPI Subject.